christophevg/reactive-c/README.md

 Again we apply the `observe` constructor, now to observe both the `observable_temp` and `temp_f` observables.
 Notice the use of the helper constructors `just` and `both` to turn arbitrary lists of arguments in an array (technically a linked list) and pass it as the first argument to the `observe` constructor.

-**Note**: Besides `just`, which accepts a single argument, and `both` which accepts two arguments, the generic `all` accepts a variable number of arguments.
-The former are macro's transforming them in calls to `all`.
+**Note**: Besides `just`, which accepts a single argument, and `both` which accepts two arguments, the generic `each` accepts a variable number of arguments.
+The former are macro's transforming them in calls to `each`.

 **Note**: The `observe` constructor is in fact also a collection of macro's.
 Depending on the number of arguments, if actually calls different `observe` implementations.
 Given a single argument, the argument is treated as a _value_.
 Because each value must be referenced and cast to `void*`, the macro expansion will take care of this, allowing a clean call to `observe` simply passing the variable name.
 With two arguments, the first argument is a _list of observables_ and the second an _observer_ (function) _that doesn't produce output_.
 Adding a third argument defines the _type_ of the output produced by the observer (function).
 Finally, a fourth argument can be used to turn the output type in an array of the given _size_.